CsAvecGus/SSH-Honeypot-with-Attack-Map/README.md

 <br/>
 <br/>

-The EC2 instance is accessed via SSH with Kali, Cowrie is cloned from Github A virtual environment is created within the instance and Python package manager (pip) is updated
+The EC2 instance is accessed via SSH with Kali, Cowrie is cloned from Github; a virtual environment is created within the instance and Python package manager (pip) is updated
 <img width="774" height="281" src="https://github.com/user-attachments/assets/1e26d7a1-b040-47c0-a0a1-9d22d044571d" />
 <br/>
 <br/>